Retiring allowances are reported on the T4 slip.

 A retiring allowance includes:

-- amounts individuals receive when their office or employment is terminated, even if the amount is for damages (such as wrongful dismissal) when the employee does not return to work.
+- amounts individuals receive when their office or employment is terminated, even if the amount is for damages (wrongful dismissal when the employee does not return to work).

 A retiring allowance does not include:

 - salary, wages, bonuses, overtime, and legal fees;

 - a superannuation or pension benefit;